-- 1 pound ground beef (organic and grass fed is my preferred choice)
+- 1 lb ground beef organic preferred

-- 1/2 Cup of grated Romano cheese
+- 1/2 cup grated Romano cheese

-- 2-3 finely chopped cloves of fresh garlic
+- 2-3 finely chopped fresh garlic

 - 2 eggs

-- salt and pepper to taste
+- pinch salt and pepper

 - Form into meatballs

-- When ready, remove to an oven safe dish and bake at 350 for 20-30 minutes until fully cooked through.
-You don’t want any red meat at all.
+- When ready remove to an oven safe dish and bake at 350F for 20-30 minutes until fully cooked through.

-- Make enough to place in a freezer safe container to freeze and use for another day
+- Make enough to place in a freezer safe container to freeze and use for another day.

 Enjoy the recipe!